top of page

 Team: With Henry Frakes

-Field Notes: The north ridge of Tyndall is accessed by climbing the Cascade Saddle route from Aspiring Hut.
+Field Notes: The North East ridge of Tyndall is accessed by climbing the Cascade Saddle route from Aspiring Hut.
 There is water at 940 meters on the climb.
 From the Pylon, travel the easy ridge heading south towards the peak.
+Sidle below Point 2380 and aim directly for the North East ridge.
+Scramble loose rock to the summit.
 There are excellent campsites with reliable water sources along the ridge.
-The peak is climbed by scrambling up the north ridge.

 Rating: II, 1